-The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The District categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
 Deposits are not subject to fair value and are valued at cost or amortized cost.